AI4Finance-Foundation/RLSolver/README.md

 ## Environments

-ElegantRL_Solver will includes the following environments:
+ElegantRL_Solver follows the principles:
-* Classical Simulation of Quantum Circuits.
-* Compressive Sensing.
-* Portfolio Management.
-* MIMO Beamforming in 5G/6G.
-* OR-Gym.
+* Gym-style environments (not all the same, since there is no action or step).
 * Massively parallel environments.
-* Gym-style environments.

 ## Datasets
 * Maxcut: [Gset](https://web.stanford.edu/~yyye/yyye/Gset/)